-It is this type of fish that many experienced breeders recommend to breed for beginners.
+It is a type of fish that many experienced breeders recommend to breed for beginners.
 A significant variety of Gourami allows you to create any color scheme in your aquarium to your taste.

-The motherland of the macropod family (percussion order), to which the Gourami belong, are considered reservoirs of Southeast Asia.
+The motherland of the Gourami fish family is considered to be the reservoirs of Southeast Asia.

 The dream of the French scientist Pierre Carbonier was to breed these fish in France.
 A large number of attempts to transport in barrels from Vietnam or Malaysia were unsuccessful.